 Legislative Liaison: helping create legislation, persuade legislatures, and promoting Calls to Action for its members and members of Central TFRM

-Web Administrator: Ensures the Chapter website has accurate, current, and appropriate content.
+Web Designer: Ensures the Chapter website has accurate, current, and appropriate content.

 Grant Writers: Under general direction, facilitates research, development, review, and editing of grant proposals; conducts basic research for potential funding sources and maintains records of such; locates and contacts potential sources of donations.